 Sunday 23rd of October 2022

 I love the tips and have and are doing most of them.
 My only comment is be prepared if you try and they do not work.
-If so look further into self care ,first and ways to cope if it goes in another direction, such as getting worse or very slloowly.
+If so look further into self care ,first and ways to cope if it goes in another direction, such as getting worse or very slowly.
 We want what we want but often times children and adults have their on time frame.
-So work your way thru the tips and suggestions to allow for a better transitioning of decluttering and busy household.
+So work your way through the tips and suggestions to allow for a better transitioning of decluttering and busy household.

 Balance Through Simplicity